NRC’s Intellectual Property (IP) policy

 The IP policy of the NRC reflects a number of principles that are consistent with its core functions and mandates.
 These principles are:

-- Responsiveness: NRC will be responsive in meeting the current and future needs of Canadians and Canadian industry.
-NRC will develop, protect, manage and support the commercialization of technologies to maximize user benefits in accordance with the strategic interests of Canada, NRC, and our clients.
+- Responsiveness: The NRC will be responsive in meeting the current and future needs of Canadians and the Canadian industry.
+The NRC will develop, protect, manage and support the commercialization of technologies to maximize user benefits in accordance with the strategic interests of Canada, NRC, and our clients.

-- Timeliness: NRC will support the timely transfer of technology created at NRC for its use and the use of its stakeholders.
-As such NRC will put in place practices ensuring that all NRC employees disclose and assign IP rights in a timely manner allowing for a timely evaluation and appropriate strategic management of the IP.
+- Timeliness: The NRC will support the timely transfer of technology created at NRC for its use and the use of its stakeholders.
+As such, the NRC will put in place practices ensuring that all NRC employees disclose and assign IP rights in a timely manner allowing for a timely evaluation and appropriate strategic management of the IP.

-The President of NRC in implementing the objectives of the IP policy holds his authority under the National Research Council Act and through the transfer to NRC by the Minister of Industry under the Public Servants Invention Act (PSIA) of administration and control of NRC inventions and patents.
+The President of the NRC, in implementing the objectives of the IP policy, holds his authority under the National Research Council Act and through the transfer to the NRC by the Minister of Innovation, Science and Economic Development under the Public Servants Inventions Act (PSIA) of administration and control of NRC inventions and patents.
 Disposition or assignment of IP rights, such as copyright, over which the President has no authority, requires an Order in Council under the Financial Administration Act (FAA).

-The Business Management Support team under the direction of the VP Engineering and Business Management is responsible for ensuring effective management of the IP portfolio in accordance with NRC policies and guidelines.
-The IP portfolio will be managed as a corporate asset for the benefit of NRC.
+The Business Management Support team under the direction of the VP Business and Professional Services is responsible for ensuring effective management of the IP portfolio in accordance with NRC policies and guidelines.
+The IP portfolio will be managed as a corporate asset for the benefit of the NRC.

-For IP, including inventions and know-how, whether patentable or not, created by People who work for NRC including inventions made by NRC employees while acting within the scope of their duties or employment or made with facilities, equipment or financial aid provided by or on behalf of the NRC will vest with the Crown.
-NRC has full authority to license, sell or otherwise deal with such inventions and know-how.
+All IP created by People who work for the NRC while acting within the scope of their duties or employment or made with facilities, equipment or financial aid provided by or on behalf of the NRC will vest with the Crown.
+For inventions, the NRC has full authority to manage, license or sell its rights.

 The ownership, use rights and positions for background and arising IP for NRC and its clients will be identified and properly protected in all NRC contracts.